-- Infrastructure will include the TSF, possible new access roads and water management infrastructure including pipelines and a return water dam. - The infrastructure will cover a total area of up to 895 hectares. - Deposition method proposed: cyclone deposition. - The height of the TSF is still being determined through the engineering designs however current design scope of the Nooitgedacht TSF is based on a height of 100m. - The TSF barrier system will be determined in consultation with the authorities and will be in compliance with relevant norms and standards for determination of liner requirements.
+- Infrastructure will include the TSF, possible new access roads and water management infrastructure including pipelines and a return water dam.. - The infrastructure will cover a total area of up to 124 hectares. - The height of the TSF is still being determined through the engineering designs however current design scope of the Valley TSF takes it up to the same height as the FSN2 TSF which is around 36m. - Deposition method: combination of cyclone and spigot deposition. - The TSF barrier system will be determined in consultation with the authorities and will be in compliance with relevant norms and standards for determination of liner requirements in terms of the NEM:WA (GN R. 636)..

-It should be noted that a separate EA and WML application is being conducted for the adjacent proposed Valley TSF to the immediate north of the area proposed for the Nooitgedacht TSF by the same applicant.
-That project is the subject of a separate application and public consultation process and should not be confused with this Nooitgedacht TSF application.
+It should be noted that a separate EA and WML application is being conducted for the adjacent proposed Nooitgedacht TSF to the immediate south of the area proposed for the Valley TSF by the same applicant.
+That project is the subject of a separate application and public consultation process and should not be confused with this Valley TSF application.